pylint-dev/pylint/doc/user_guide/installation/badge.rst

-If you use GitHub Actions, and one of your CI workflows begins with "name: pylint", you can use GitHub's `workflow status badges <https://docs.github.com/en/actions/monitoring-and-troubleshooting-workflows/adding-a-workflow-status-badge#using-the-workflow-file-name>`_ to show an up-to-date indication of whether pushes to your default branch pass pylint.
+If you use GitHub Actions, and one of your CI workflows begins with "name: pylint", you can use GitHub's `workflow status badges <https://docs.github.com/en/actions/monitoring-and-troubleshooting-workflows/adding-a-workflow-status-badge#using-the-workflow-file-name>`_ to show an up-to-date indication of whether pushes to your default branch pass Pylint.
 For more detailed information, check the documentation.